Our mission is to develop joyful leaders empowered by academics and integrity.

 - A loving and caring Christian environment exists and individual personalities can develop.

-- The setting is more supportive than competitive.
+- A setting that is more supportive than competitive.

 - The school invites students to know God, Jesus Christ and the Bible.